 MM: You are a mushroom and truffles man.

-Mr. FFF: truffle is the fruiting body of a subterranean mushroom; spore dispersal is accomplished through fungivores, animals that eat fungi.
+Mr. FFF: A truffle is the fruiting body of a subterranean mushroom; spore dispersal is accomplished through fungivores, animals that eat fungi.
 Almost all truffles are ectomycorrhizal and are therefore usually found in close association with trees.

 Robert Burton: Cookery is become an art, a noble science: cooks are gentlemen.